 As noted above, a new clarifier splitter box will be required to proportionally split flows to each clarifier following the post-anoxic and reaeration basins.
 This will require rerouting all flow to each existing clarifier within the facility, which presents a significant challenge for constructability and maintenance of plant operations.
 It is anticipated that the greatest challenge associated with this requirement will be redirecting flow to existing clarifiers Nos.
 1 and 2.
 Mixed liquor from the existing aeration basins is currently distributed to clarifiers Nos.
 1 and 2 from the common effluent channel via a sump in the channel located between the two clarifiers, with two 30-inch ML pipelines exiting the sump and going directly to each clarifier, respectively.
 The location of the existing 30-inch ML piping to each clarifier is extremely compact and congested with multiple other conflicts including the existing aeration basin common effluent channel above, the effluent sump to clarifiers Nos.
+3 and 4, the RAS/WAS pump station for clarifiers Nos.
+1 and 2, the 20-inch RAS pipeline from clarifiers Nos.
 1 and 2, and a scum pump station.
 Based on this, it is assumed that clarifiers Nos.
 1 and 2 will require complete replacement for the purpose of this CER.
 If the County elects to proceed with this alternative, more detailed evaluation of alternatives to maintain use of existing clarifiers Nos.
 1 and 2 should be completed, with input from experienced contractors.